-Fit, where appropriate, the Electrolux winter covers to the fridge ventilators.
+Fit, where appropriate, winter covers to the fridge ventilator grilles.
 Give your Auto-Sleeper a good wash and polish before laying up, and apply a small film of protective oil to the stainless steel roof rack, ladder and any other external polished metal components.